AlesDo/DataSetConverters/README.md

 ## How to use

 The simplest way to use the converters is to add them to the json serializer default settings.
-This way they will override the built in serializers and we always be used.
+This way they will override the built in converters and will always be used.

 ```csharp
 JsonConvert.DefaultSettings = () => new JsonSerializerSettings()